What is Kosher beer?

 Beer is created through a fermentation process that converts the starch in grains, such as barley, into sugars that are then converted into alcohol.
 Kosher beers often add hops to flavor the alcohol; Artificial flavors and beers with spices or natural flavors may contain ingredients that are not kosher and therefore are not classified.
 Cereals added to beer and any other food or drink in their natural state are known as parve or neutral; all dumb produce, including barley, is automatically classified as kosher.

-See also What is Italian stew?
+See also What are lobster ravioli?

 Most, but not all, beers are classified as kosher.